 - Montessori-aligned Materials and Guides by Mirus Toys

-A lot of our Geography curriculum comes from Waseca Biomes and we are very happy with it.
+A lot of our preschool and kindergarten science and geography curriculum comes from Waseca Biomes and we are very happy with it.
 The materials are durable, eco-friendly, and beautiful.
-You can find an example of how we use them in our Antarctica for Kids: A Montessori Continent Study for Preschool.
+You can find more examples of how we use them in this Antarctica Continent Study for Preschool.

 Save $15 on your first Waseca Biomes purchase here.